Skip to content

 Wall Two

 Here you can see my bed too, since that’s positioned to this wall.
 I used to have shelves up this grey wall, but one fell off a while back and so I decided to take them both off.
-It fell off because of the plants I put up there, you can see what it used to look like here.
+It fell off because of the adopted plants I put up there.
 Now, I wanted to cover the holes in the wall and put something fun up and so I have the two photo frames hanging there now.
 I found those at a secondhand store.

 The bed is also secondhand, from my boyfriend’s uncle.
 On the side of the bed there is a tiny alarm, I try to use it so that I don’t allow my phone in my bedroom.
 To make sure that the first or last thing I see is not my phone.
 There’s one more thing up my wall, a poster.
 It’s a gift from my boyfriend’s mother and it’s about reusing things, I really love it.